SorenMV/rob1b217/README.md

 Step 7.
 The robot has 4 predefined locations: A, B, X, Y.

 Step 8.
-When it says "Press a key" you can press either A, B, X, Y and the robot will go to the defined location.
+When it says "Press a key" you can press either A, B, X, Y and the robot will go to the desired location.